How Two Workamper Heroes Saved Campground Guests

 Nobody ever expects to end an RV trip by fleeing a natural disaster.
 But these wildfire campground evacuation tips from two workamper heroes can save your life if the worst-case scenario happens during your next adventure.

-The Creek Fire in California
+It Started with The Creek Fire in California

 It was a busy summer managing the Dorabelle Campground on the shores of Camp Edison in Shaver Lake, California.
 By September, workampers Bert and Lupe felt they could handle any situation.
 “We had finally figured out how to deal with all the issues with campers, handle our work load and not wear ourselves out working 10 hours days,” said Bert in an email interview.